 With our government continuing its attacks on families seeking asylum, victims of domestic violence and gang violence, and even legal immigrants with green cards…

 We continue to strike in solidarity with immigrant families.

 We are now entering the fourth consecutive week of this rolling fast.

 Groups have been striking continuously in one city after another, starting on July 30th in Oakland, CA, and moving since then through cities including Sacramento, Portland, New York, Chicago, and Seattle.
 As fasts end in one city, they pick up in another.
 This weekend, volunteers nationwide are joining in and plan to document their fasting online.

-We are parents, we are elders, we are clergy members, we are volunteers, we are teachers.
+The all-volunteer organizers of this strike are parents, we are elders, we are clergy members, we are youth, we are teachers.
 We are ordinary people who have decided that enough is enough.

 We stand against the criminalization and dehumanization of immigrant families.

 We stand in solidarity with the Families Belong Together Coalition and demand: